-- a) As of January 1, 2014, the effluent from any new, repaired, or replaced private sewage disposal system that is designed and approved to have a discharge point shall be disinfected prior to discharge.
+- a) As of January 1, 2014, the effluent from any new, repaired or replaced private sewage disposal system that is designed and approved to have a discharge point shall be disinfected prior to discharge.
+General.
 Surface discharges shall be disinfected with a chlorine solution under the following conditions: - 1) When the effluent is discharged to the ground surface and the effluent leaves the property. - 2) When an individual effluent or the effluent from a common collector is discharged to a pond, lake, or stream in which swimming, water skiing, or other water contact recreation occurs. - b) Chlorine Feeders.
 Chlorination equipment shall have a means of removal of solids.
-Appendix Ai:Illustration S of this Part provides an example of a typical chlorine feeder.
-All chlorine feeders shall meet the requirements of Appendix Ai: Illustration S of this Part.
+Appendix A2÷ Illustration S of this Part provides an example of a typical chlorine feeder.
+All chlorine feeders shall meet the requirements of Appendix A2÷ Illustration S of this Part.
 Other feeders that which meet the requirement of this Section are also acceptable. - c) Chlorine Contact Tanks.
-Chlorine contact tanks shall be baffled and shall provide a contact time of at least 30 minutes based on two and one-half $2.\frac{1}{2}$ times the average flow.
+Chlorine contact tanks shall be baffled and shall provide a contact time of at least 30 minutes based on 21⁄2 times the average flow.
 The minimum contact tank capacity shall be 30 gallons.
 Access to the distribution feeder shall extend to the ground surface. - d) Sample Port.
-A sampling port at least 4 inches in diameter shall be provided on the effluent line or into the chlorine contact tank, unless a free-fall discharge from the system is easily accessible within 200 feet of the system.
+A sampling port at least 4 inches in diameter shall be provided on the effluent line or into the chlorine contact tank, unless a free-fall discharge from the system is easily accessible within 200 feet of the system. - d) Chlorine Residual.
+A final effluent free chlorine residual of 0.2 to 1.5 mg/1 shall be maintained.

-- de) Chlorine Residual.
-A final effluent-free chlorine residual of 0.2 to 1.5 mg/1 shall be maintained. - $\underline{e}$ Ef Chlorine products used for the disinfection of treated wastewater effluent shall be used according to the product's labeling. - f) After January 1, 2014, any disinfection process or equipment that does not meet the requirements of NSF International/ANSI Standard 46, Section 11 or does not provide proper disinfection as determined by adequate third party testing will not be approved for installation. - g) When effluent reduction trenches are used, the disinfection device shall be the last component prior to the discharge point.
+- e)f) Chlorine products used for the disinfection of treated wastewater effluent shall be used according to the product's labeling. - f) After January 1, 2014, any disinfection process or equipment that does not meet the requirements of NSF International/ANSI Standard 46, Section 11 or does not provide proper disinfection as determined by adequate third party testing will not be approved for installation. - g) When the private sewage disposal system incorporates a discharge to a subsurface seepage system as a method to reduce the amount of effluent at the discharge point, the disinfection device shall be the last component prior to the discharge point.